Symptoms and Treatment of Stroke

 A stroke occurs when blood flow is obstructed to the brain, which means that no oxygen gets to part of the brain and brain cells die.
 In the United States, there are about 795,000 new strokes each year.
 Worldwide, stroke is the second leading cause of death.

-There are two ways that blood can be cut off from the brain — by a blood clot that blocks an artery or by an artery that ruptures and causes bleeding.
+While are numerous risk factors for stroke, there are two ways that blood can be cut off from the brain — by a blood clot that blocks an artery or by an artery that ruptures and causes bleeding.
 Between 70 and 80 percent of strokes are caused by a blocked artery and 20 to 30 percent are caused by bleeding.
 Blood clots may originate from plaque in the artery breaking off and causing a blockage, or they may originate from other areas of the body and travel to the brain.

 Time is a significant factor in treating a patient who suffers a stroke.
 It’s estimated that as many as two million brain cells die every minute that the brain is deprived of oxygen.
 The severity of a stroke and how much of the brain is affected depends on how long the brain is without blood.
 If a blockage occurs in a small blood vessel, the damage will be less than a larger artery that is blocked for a longer period of time.

 To help assess if someone is having a stroke, use the acronym FAST.

 - Face: Look for one side of the face that droops or is numb.
 If the person smiles, is their smile uneven?

 - Arm: Check for arm weakness or numbness.
 Ask the person to raise both arms and see if one arm drifts downward.

 - Speech: Listen for strange or slurred speech that is difficult to understand.